Camps & Experiences for Autistic young people & families

 Camp Details

-Peer-led discussions are also on offer, allowing parents to share their lived experience and insight, building strength in community.
+Peer-led discussions were also offered, allowing parents and teens the chance to share their lived experience and insight, building strength in community.

-Each family is provided with a camp welcome book full of articles to guide and educate parents further including understanding and supporting sensory needs, parenting strategies for demand avoidance children, and more.
+Each family was provided with a camp welcome book full of articles to guide and educate parents further including understanding and supporting sensory needs, parenting strategies for demand avoidance children, and more.

-Our camp library offers parents and children access to additional resources available during camp across a wide range of topics that are autistic led, and include accessible content around the neurodiverse experience.
+Our camp library offered parents and children access to additional resources available during camp across a wide range of topics that are autistic led, and include accessible content around neurodivergent experiences.

-Parents are able to then return home with new knowledge around such resources, and embed strategies around supporting their children’s needs in everyday life.
+Parents were able to then return home with new knowledge around such resources, and embed strategies around supporting their children’s needs in everyday life.

-Throughout the camp, families are also able to access additional activities at their leisure, that develop fine and gross motor skills.
-Children and adults alike will be able to engage in arts and crafts, gross motor play equipment, puzzles, board and card games and Lego.
+Throughout the camp, families were able to access additional activities at their leisure, that develop fine and gross motor skills.
+Children and adults engaged in arts and crafts, gross motor play equipment, puzzles, board and card games and Lego.
 This unstructured time allows children the opportunity to practice their social skills and develop friendships.
-Our camp support staff support the development of friendships by modelling and encouraging social skills.
+Our camp support staff supported the development of friendships by modelling and encouraging social skills.

-Spectrum Adventure’s camps feature a Calming Room that has been developed in consultation with an Occupational Therapist.
+Spectrum Adventure’s camps featured a Calming Room developed in consultation with an Occupational Therapist.

-Parents and children will be able to trial a number of emotional regulation tools and equipment and will be able to further develop their knowledge of emotional regulation strategies.
+Parents and children were able to trial a number of emotional regulation tools and equipment and were able to further develop their knowledge of emotional regulation strategies.
 Through using the Calming Room, families have also exchanged strategies and have left camp armed with greater knowledge about how to support positive emotional regulation.

-Families are accommodated in private rooms to ensure that they have their own personal space to retreat to.
-The camp is fully catered, with all meals, accommodation and activities being provided and co ordinated to meet your Autistic family’s needs ( all of this paid for out of non-NDIS funds and has been since our first camp – see the camp pages for detail).
+Families were accommodated in private rooms to ensure that they have their own personal space to retreat to.
+The camp was fully catered, with all meals, accommodation and activities provided and co ordinated to meet Autistic family’s needs ( all of this was paid for out of non-NDIS funds and has been since our first camp).